Suboxone Treatment Discover Medication Assisted Treatment

 Constipation

-It can lead to difficulty in having regular bowel movements.
+It may cause constipation or difficulty with regular bowel movements.

 icon showing headache